|What is a "real" education?|

 - Learn more about their research projects by visiting their web pages and reading their publications.

 - Email and visit the professor of your choice and discuss the possibility of working in their laboratory.

-This link - Faculty Research Interests will allow you to get started on steps 1-3.
+The Faculty Research Interests page will allow you to get started on steps 1-3.
 The number of positions is limited, so professors will need to evaluate your true interest and motivation.
 Thus, be sure you are interested and informed before contacting a professor.

 Can I earn credits for undergraduate research?